saltict/availproject.github.io/docs/glossary.md

 In Avail's context, "Consensus" carries a more specific meaning than in typical blockchains with integrated execution layers.
 For Avail, consensus signifies the network's agreement that data has been appropriately published.
 Explicitly, validator nodes in Avail do not execute transactions as a prerequisite for attesting to the validity of blocks.
 With a few exceptions, such as balance transfers, validators primarily attest to the correct packaging of published data within blocks.
 This streamlined approach is a primary reason Avail can accommodate larger block sizes.
 Since validators undertake less work per block, increasing block size has a reduced impact compared to other blockchains.

-## Finality

-Finality refers to the state of a block or transaction where it is considered to be irreversible.
-This means that once a block or transaction is finalized, it cannot be changed or reversed.

 ## Finality Gadget

 A finality gadget is a mechanism that ensures blockchain state finality by requiring validators' commitment through signed messages.
 Once sufficiently validated, the state is finalized and secure from malicious modifications.